 The third, and very popular possibility is to back a player “each way”.
 This sees the stake split: half on the win and half on the place.

-Different books offer different rules regarding the place option in each way betting in two regards.
+Different books offer different rules regarding the place option in each way betting in two ways.

 The first is how many places are on offer (usually between five and eight).